mantidproject/mantid/docs/source/algorithms/Stitch1DMany-v1.rst

    workspaces or not.
 The algorithm handles matrix workspaces differently from group workspaces.
 #.
 If matrix workspaces are supplied, the algorithm simply iterates over each
-   workspace and calls the :literal:`Stitch1D` algorithm, each RHS workspace to the LHS workspace to form a single stitched workspace (LHS to RHS if ScaleRHSWorkspace is set to false).
+   workspace and calls the :literal:`Stitch1D` algorithm.
+This stitches each RHS workspace to the LHS workspace to form a single stitched workspace (LHS to RHS if ScaleRHSWorkspace is set to false).
 The resultant workspace and its scale factor are outputted.
 #.
 If group workspaces are supplied, the algorithm checks whether or not to
-   scale workspaces using scale factors from a specific period (given by `ScaleFactorFromPeriod`).
+   scale workspaces using scale factors from a specific period (given by :literal:`ScaleFactorFromPeriod`).
 This is done if either :literal:`UseManualScaleFactor` is false, or :literal:`UseManualScaleFactor` is true and :literal:`ManualScaleFactor` is set to its default value.
 #.
-If not using `ScaleFactorFromPeriod`, the algorithm collects the workspaces
+If not using :literal:`ScaleFactorFromPeriod`, the algorithm collects the
-   belonging to each period across all groups and calls :literal:`Stitch1DMany` for each period.
+   workspaces belonging to each period across all groups and calls :literal:`Stitch1DMany` for each period.
 As a selection of non-group workspaces are passed to it, this essential repeats step 2 for each period.
    Each of the resultant stitched workspaces stored in a vector while each list of out scale factors are appended to each other and outputted.
 #.
 The vector of output stitched workspaces are passed to
    :literal:`GroupWorkspaces`, which groups the workspaces into a single workspace, which is then outputted.
 #.
-If using `ScaleFactorFromPeriod`, the algorithm calls :literal:`Stitch1DMany`
+If using :literal:`ScaleFactorFromPeriod`, the algorithm calls
-   for a period specified by :literal:`ScaleFactorFromPeriod` and passes the same input workspaces.
+   :literal:`Stitch1DMany` for a period specified by :literal:`ScaleFactorFromPeriod` and passes the same input workspaces.
 This returns a vector of period scale factors obtained by stitching workspaces from a specific period.
 #.
 The algorithm iterates over each workspace for each period across all groups
    and calls :literal:`Stitch1D`, passing the scale factor from period scale factors for each period index.
 Like in step 4, the stitched workspaces are stored in a vector while the out scale factors are appended and outputted.
-   Finally step 5 is called, grouping the workspaces into a single one that is outputted.
+   Finally step 5 is performed, grouping the workspaces into a single one that is outputted.

 .. diagram:: Stitch1DMany-v1_wkflw.dot